 Eleanor Goldstein is a member of the National Association of Women Artists, and the Upstream Gallery in Hastings, NY, as well as a Signature Member of the Pastel Society of America.
 Ms. Goldstein is a Wurlitzer Foundation Fellow.
-Her work was commissioned by the Cathedral of St. John the Divine, NYC; selected by the United States Art in the Embassies Program; exhibited at the Rockefeller Gallery in Pocantico Hills, NY; as well as other galleries and museums in the United States and abroad.
+Her work was commissioned by the Cathedral of St. John the Divine, NYC; selected by the United States Art in the Embassies Program; exhibited at the Rockefeller Gallery in Pocantico Hills, NY; as well as other galleries and museums in the United States and in private collections abroad.

 Recent shows at Williamsburg Art & Historical Center (WAH), and SITE: Brooklyn, as well as at the Noyes and Monmouth Museums.

 Showed in 2018: “Messenger” a work chosen by the Woodson Art Museum in Wisconsin to tour as part of their “Birds in Art 2017,” to a number of nature centers and art museums around the country for 18 months.
 And “Fly Over Tetons” which was included in “Atmospheric Persepectives: Contemporary Approaches to a Traditional Technique” as part of a curated collection of New York Artists Circle works presented by Chashama.

 Currently she is developing a body of work inspired by a trip to Greenland the aim of which is to honor the majestic bodies of icebergs predicted to disappear by 2030 due to earth warming.

 Upcoming Show “Requiem” at the UPSTREAM GALLERY in Hastings-On-Hudson: FEBRUARY 28 – MARCH 24, 2019.

 I move from a moment in nature to the back-story of cities dying and being reborn, to faces/people in the middle of their personal stories.
 In all instances, if it touches me I need to catch it and express it.